experientlabs/spark_playground/spark-single-node/readme.md

 Docker Desktop for Windows, or Docker EE for Windows Server.
 Note also that Docker for Windows/Mac won't warn you that it doesn't work - it just runs the container silently and DOESN'T bind to any local ports.

+Note-3:
+After migrating from windows, the spark-shell launch was failing with error `java.io.FileNotFoundException: /home/sam/app/spark_events/local-1695546124823.inprogress (Permission denied)`
+The error was because of access to the spark_events folder that was used as a volume to the spark image.
+Solution was to change the access using `chmod` command. `chmod 777 app/spark_events/`.